sajeeb444/PRODIGY_CS_03/README.md

 Strength Levels

-..>Weak: Passwords that do not meet minimum complexity requirements.
+->Weak: Passwords that do not meet minimum complexity requirements.

-..>Moderate: Passwords with a combination of uppercase or lowercase letters, digits, and special characters but may not meet all requirements for a strong password.
+->Moderate: Passwords with a combination of uppercase or lowercase letters, digits, and special characters but may not meet all requirements for a strong password.

-..>Strong: Passwords that meet all complexity requirements, including a minimum length, presence of uppercase and lowercase letters, digits, and special characters.
+->Strong: Passwords that meet all complexity requirements, including a minimum length, presence of uppercase and lowercase letters, digits, and special characters.

 How it Works